RitaBasbous/hstrader_ichimoku_cloud_indicator/README.md

+# Ichimoku Cloud indicator using both real-time and historical market data
 ![ichimoku cloud plot](img/ichimoku_live.png)

 This Python script visualizes the Ichimoku Cloud indicator using both real-time and historical market data.
 The Ichimoku Cloud is a comprehensive technical analysis tool that provides information about support and resistance levels, trend direction, and momentum in financial markets.